-Kurt Lewin developed the model - known as "Lewin's Freeze Phases" - in the early 20th century and it still forms the underlying basis of many change management theories models and strategies for managing change.
+Kurt Lewin developed the model - known as "Lewin's Freeze Phases" - in the early 20th century and it still forms the underlying basis of change management models and strategies.

-Underpinning his famous freeze phase model are 2 these important and in my view foundational concepts:
+Underpinning his famous freeze phase model are these two important foundational concepts:

 Thus change is threatening to that status quo and causes discomfort.